-Probation service officer roles are an accessible entry into the sector, whilst those who have more experience or a relevant degree will be eligible for probation officer jobs.
+Probation services officer roles are an accessible entry into the sector, whilst those who have more experience, or a relevant degree, will be eligible for probation officer jobs.

 If you’d like to discover more about the specific qualifications, we highly recommend exploring the HM Prison & Probation website; it’s packed full of useful advice for prospective probation workers.

 During your early career, you may be supported by senior members of the team.
 You’ll be given immediate responsibility for handling caseloads and compiling comprehensive reports.
-You’ll also be expected to work in multi-agency settings, giving you the opportunity to learn how other teams and departments work.
+You’ll also be working in multi-agency settings, giving you the opportunity to learn how other teams and departments work.

-If you’re working in a probation service officer role, you may find that your employer will support you to complete a Level 5 NVQ, which is equivalent to a higher education diploma/foundation degree.
-This qualification will enable you to become a probation officer.
+If you’re working in a probation services officer role, you may find that your employer will support you to complete a Level 5 NVQ, which is equivalent to a higher education diploma/foundation degree; this qualification will enable you to become a probation officer.

 At this stage of your career, you may start to supervise other officers and become involved in service delivery projects; helping to design and deliver practical interventions.
 It's likely you will work regularly with external sources such as police, prisons, social work teams or mental health services.